Blockchain-Solutions-BCS/bsmcoin-core/doc/build-unix.md

 make install # optional
 ```

-This will build navcoin-qt as well if the dependencies are met.
+This will build bsmcoin-qt as well if the dependencies are met.

 ## Notes

-Always use absolute paths to configure and compile navcoin and the dependencies,
+Always use absolute paths to configure and compile bsmcoin and the dependencies,
 for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX